bilbisli/oop_scraping_and_data_analysis/README.md

-# OOP Web Scraping & Analysis
+# Modular OOP Web Scraping & Data Analysis
-Scraping news sites and summarizing them with sentiment analysis + real-time flight scraping and json\csv search capabilities
+Scraping web sites and summarizing them with sentiment analysis + real-time flight scraping and json\csv search capabilities

+## Features
+- Retrieving articles that are currently on [BBC main page](https://www.bbc.com/)
+- Summarizing articles to desired min/max length (up to 512) - may be applied upon article retrieval
+- Text Sentiment Analysis - may be applied upon article retrieval
+- Search phrases in a csv file and retrieve a desired value in the row where the phrase was found
+- Retrieve live flight data from [IAA Flight Board Page](http://www.iaa.gov.il/he-IL/airports/BenGurion/Pages/OnlineFlights.aspx)
+- Search phrases in a json file and retrieve the path leading to where the phrase was found
+- Use as base module to construct your own OOP modular web scraper

 ## Installation
 The project was develepoed in _python 3.10.6_